 3.3.2 Cover crop biomass

 The largest management factors affecting CC-induced weed control were CC type and CC biomass at termination.
 There was no significant interaction, meaning weed biomass is negatively associated with CC biomass regardless of CC type.
 We found 5 Mg ha-1 of biomass is predicted to reduce weed biomass by 75% for grass CCs, but only 40% for non-grass CCs (Fig. 3).
-This is within the range reported for Pennsylvania grain-production systems, which require 2-6 Mg ha-1 to achieve ‘significant’ weed suppression (Baraibar et al. 2018), as well as the estimate for north-eastern agriculture systems (Mirsky et al. 2013).
+This is within the range reported for Pennsylvania grain-production systems, which require 2-6 Mg ha-1 to achieve ‘significant’ weed suppression (Baraibar et al. 2018), as well as the estimate for agriculture systems in the Northeastern US (Mirsky et al. 2013).